turazashvili/Gmail-Auto-Sender/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add other ways to extract data from contacts.
+- [ ] Add support for images and other media.
-- [ ] Add more styling to messages.
+- [ ] Check for possible ways to avoid emails going to spam if overabused.

 See the [open issues](https://github.com/turazashvili/Gmail-Auto-Sender/issues) for a full list of proposed features (and known issues).